 As a social lubricant, gratitude means that people feel appreciated whenever even a cursory mention of gratitude is made.
 However, a greater display of gratitude, such as making a 'thank you' card or buying a gift can have a much more profound effect.
 This is because people often feel as though they are not appreciated or, at least, under-appreciated.
 Moreover, when we start to think about the things we are grateful for, gratitude moves into another area.
 By being more grateful, you can improve your mental health and even find that you get better sleep

 How does gratitude help with well-being?

 and more relaxed.
 Again, this leads to greater happiness.
 Finally, greater gratitude can help to shape personality traits.
 By being more grateful, you will end up being less materialistic and self-centred as well as developing better optimism.
 All of which results in greater all-round happiness and well-being, too.

 Tips for being more grateful

-You can show your thankfulness in new ways by just changing your habits.
-Look someone in the eye when you thank them or shake their hand to affirm your gratitude.
+You can show your thankfulness in new ways by just making some changes to your daily habits.
+Make sure to look someone in the eye when you thank them or even shake their hand to affirm your gratitude.
 Spend five minutes each day before your meditation

 Can gratitude be taught?